Facebook challenges TV for brand dollars with smarter campaigns

 One video shows Hollywood actress Anna Kendrick talking about how she had been dumped by Newcastle Brown Ale because they were too cheap to pay for the ad.

-The average cost of a 30-second spot in the Super Bowl – which this year was the most-watched U.S. television program in history with more than 111 million viewers – was around $4 million (2.36 million pounds).
+The average cost of a 30-second spot in the Super Bowl – which this year was the most-watched U.S. television program in history with more than 111 million viewers – was around $4 million.
 Newcastle said its campaign cost "a fraction" of a Super Bowl ad, without specifying a number.

 The Kendrick video attracted 63,336 shares across Facebook, Twitter and blogs, of which 56,116 came from Facebook alone, according to marketing technology company Unruly.